Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 Its heightened luxury features include 24-way heated and cooled, hot stone massage electric front seats with Executive Class Comfort Plus rear seats, SV Semi-Aniline leather seats with SV Bespoke leather headlining and Gloss White ceramic controls.
 The car also has a head-up display among several other technological features.

-The standard wheelbase model of the car starts at USD 209,000 (INR 1 crore approx.).
-The long-wheelbase version of the same car has a starting price of USD 234,000 (INR 1 crore approx.).
+The standard wheelbase model of the car starts at USD 209,000.
+The long-wheelbase version of the same car has a starting price of USD 234,000.

 It is believed that Fallon owns a 2010 model of the Range Rover.
 Though the exact type that he owns is not clear, a Range Rover from that year will typically have a 5.0-litre V8 engine, packing around 375hp inside the hood.